 - Managed WordPress hosting

 Each has its pros and cons.
+There isn’t one “best web hosting,” everything depends on the needs of your website.
 Very small sites can often do just fine on a shared hosting plan.
-However, the other types will give your site plenty of room to grow, and likely provide better performance and more uptime.
+However, the other types will give your site plenty of room to grow, and likely provide better performance, especially in times of traffic spikes and more uptime.

 A WordPress-specific hosting plan can be very useful since it takes some of the work of maintaining your site off your hands.
 It also usually provides tools or services you would need for your WordPress site anyway, saving you from having to make additional purchases.